 Get help quickly

-You can offer your alcoholic partner help, like finding treatment programs.
+You can offer your alcoholic partner help, like finding treatment programs in the alcohol treatment center.
 But if your spouse does not accept yours or anyone else’s help – do something for yourself.

 Support groups for friends and families of alcoholics exist; they are called AI-Anon Groups.
 You will encounter people that accept and support you.
 You will find out that you can survive your problems and that you don’t have to keep living with an alcoholic without help.